 What is San Pedro/ Huachuma?

-Huachuma, more commonly known as San Pedro in the western world or currently known as Echinopsis Pachanoi in the scientific literature, is a tall (up to 20 ft), light green, night blooming, nearly spineless, columnar cactus native to the Andes Mountains.
-In its native, habitat it grows at altitudes of 6,600 – 9,800 feet.
-This cactus is found in parts of Columbia, Ecuador, Peru, Bolivia, Chile and Argentina, but is also cultivated in neighboring countries and many other parts of the world.
-It is considered the most ancient and revered plant teachers amongst the shamans of Northern Peru.
+Huachuma is more commonly known as San Pedro in the Western world, or currently known as Echinopsis pachanoi in the scientific literature.
+It is also sometimes called ‘wachuma’ by Westerners.
+Huachuma is a tall (up to 20 ft), light green, night blooming, nearly spineless, columnar cactus native to the Andes Mountains.
+In its native habitat it grows at altitudes of 6,600 – 9,800 feet.
+This cactus is found in parts of Columbia, Ecuador, Peru, Bolivia, Chile, and Argentina, but is also cultivated in neighboring countries and many other parts of the world.
+It is considered the most ancient and revered plant teachers amongst the shamans of northern Peru.

-In the U.S. it is legal to cultivate San Pedro for landscaping purposes, however, this is a psychotropic plant.
-Like other psychotropic cacti, it contains several psychoactive alkaloids the primary being 3,4,5,-Trimethoxybenzeneenthanamine or simply mescaline.
-Although the cactus is legal for home gardening extracting, the active constituents is illegal.
+In the US it is legal to cultivate San Pedro for landscaping purposes, however, this is a psychotropic plant.
+Like other psychotropic cacti, it contains several psychoactive alkaloids, the primary being mescaline.
+Although the cactus is legal for home gardening, extracting the active constituents is illegal.
 Mescaline in all of its extracted forms is a Schedule 1 controlled substance.
 Check your local laws and use only when it is lawful to do so.
 Otherwise, you can travel to Peru to experience an authentic huachuma (San Pedro) ceremony.

 Unsurprisingly, colonial oppression nearly led to the extinction of the sacred huachuma ceremonies, but as always, the tribes that used huachuma carried on in secret as directed by the plants themselves.
 Healing with huachuma is similar to healing with ayahuasca.
 It is usually facilitated by an indigenous shaman.
 Like ayahuasqueros, huachuma shamans utilize musical instruments such as shakers, flutes, drums and an indigenous version of a jaw harp that makes twangy or boingy sounds.